ViktorShchukin/CV/en/cv.md

 Java / Spring / Hibernate / Elm / Elm-land

-I designed and developed the whole application.
+I was only one developer so, I designed and developed the whole application.
-This app is a tool for forecasting sales based on previous results.
+This app is an automation tool for forecasting sales based on previous results.

 [Link to backend](https://github.com/ViktorShchukin/saleAdviser/tree/main)
 [Link to frontend](https://github.com/ViktorShchukin/elmClientForSailAdviser.git)